kali-linex/linex/Documentation/scsi/scsi_mid_low_api.rst

 For example, the aic7xxx LLD controls Adaptec SCSI parallel interface (SPI) controllers based on that company's 7xxx chip series.
 The aic7xxx LLD can be built into the kernel or loaded as a module.
-There can only be one aic7xxx LLD running in a Linux system but it may be controlling many HBAs.
+There can only be one aic7xxx LLD running in a Linex system but it may be controlling many HBAs.
 These HBAs might be either on PCI daughter-boards or built into the motherboard (or both).
 Some aic7xxx based HBAs are dual controllers and thus represent two hosts.
 Like most modern HBAs, each aic7xxx host